keyroll-99/Fiona/docs/Routing.md

 # Routing

+!!! there is a known issue, when the route starts `/` Fiona maps the URL incorrectly, so I can't find the method.
+It will be fixed with next version !!!

 Routing is defined by the `Route` attribute.
 An endpoint can be only a public method.
 If the public method doesn't have a Route attribute that mean the method will be available under the GET method.

 For example, the Index method will be w available under `GET /home`